quantumlib/Cirq/docs/google/best_practices.md

 virtual Z operations have zero duration and have no cost, if they add no moments to your circuit.
 In order to guarantee that they do not add moments, you can make sure that virtual Z are aggregated into their own layer.
-Alternatively, you can use the `EjectZ` optimizer to propagate these Z gates forward through commuting operators.
+Alternatively, you can use the `cirq.eject_z` optimizer to propagate these Z gates forward through commuting operators.

 See the function `cirq.stratified_circuit` for an automated way to organize gates